Insaf01/proposal/propsals/proposal-phase-2.md

 ## Summary

-This proposal extends financing for content and communications in Arabic for 10-12 months to increase Decred's awareness, presence, and adoption in the Arabic region.
+This proposal extends funding for content and communications in Arabic for 10-12 months to increase awareness, presence, and adoption of Decred in the Arabic region.

-Numerous Arabic governments have been interested in the possibilities of blockchains in recent years, investing in specialized departments or simply engaging in agreements with multinationals in the industry.
-Numerous startup firms have emerged, supporting the growth of this technology in the Arabic world.
+Arabic is spoken by [+400 million](https://en.wikipedia.org/wiki/List_of_countries_where_Arabic_is_an_official_language) people in +20 countries like Morocco, Arabie Saudite, Dubai, and others.
+Crypto trading volumes have been [on the rise](https://www.coindesk.com/markets/2021/03/22/crypto-is-banned-in-morocco-but-bitcoin-purchases-are-soaring/) despite regulatory obstacles.
+The share of [unbanked](https://www.gfmag.com/global-data/economic-data/worlds-most-unbanked-countries) population is high due to poor access to banking services, high fees and low privacy.
+These factors create an opportunity for building Decred community in the region.

 ## Phase 1 report